-During the summer, view outdoor films at the Lakeside Theater at Eisenhower Park (near parking fields No. 6 and No. 6A) They usually show weekly movies on a giant screen, including family favorites and classics.
+During the summer, view outdoor films at the Lakeside Theater at Eisenhower Park.
+They usually show weekly movies on a giant screen, including family favorites and classics.
 All movies are free and begin at dusk.
-There is no formal seating in the theater, so please bring a chair or blanket.
-For more information and schedule, contact Nassau County Parks.
+There is no formal seating in the theater, so be sure to bring a chair or blanket.

 Learn About DNA